jlmelville/smallvis/docs/largevis.md

 ![](../img/lv/coil20_naglong.png)

-Due to the extra difficulty of working with normalized LargeVis (at least with larger values of `gamma`) most of the results below will use the un-normalized version.
+There is still less white space between the clusters compared to the un-normalized results.
+While it's obvious the normalized results need further optimizing, I can't bring myself to spend any more time on that at the moment, so this can stand as evidence of the extra difficult of working with normalized LargeVis (at least with larger values of `gamma`).
+Most of the results below will therefore use the un-normalized version.

 ## Early Exaggeration